iRevive/http4s-tagless-template.g8/src/main/g8/README.md

 All settings are stored in the `application.conf`.
 1) `application.http.host` - http host;
 2) `application.http.port` - http port;
-3) `LOG_LEVEL` - specify an environment variable to change a log level.
 By default, application is listening on port 9001.